 Acquisitions and donations

-The current Modern Collection was officially created in 1983 but includes works of art acquired by the Calouste Gulbenkian Foundation since 1958.
+The current Modern Collection was officially created in 1983 but includes works of art acquired since 1958.
 Discover more about the history of its constitution and its policy of acquisitions.

 Explore the Modern Collection using the free audio guide available in the Gulbenkian Museum App.